Is India Stack a brand?

 What is BHIM?
 What is iSPIRT’s role in BHIM?

-BHIM is a minimal payment application designed, developed, and operated by NPCI on behalf of banks. iSPIRT helped NPCI in designing and later evangelizing it.
-BHIM is a winning implementation of UPI’s Payment Service Provider.
+BHIM is a minimal payment application designed, developed, and operated by NPCI on behalf of banks.
+BHIM is a winning implementation of UPI’s Payment Service Provider. iSPIRT Foundation is a think tank.
+We provide thought leadership.
+We did that for BHIM PSP and app as well.
+However, all operational decisions, including developer selection, were done by NPCI.

 Why has BHIM generated a buzz?